swxsoc/swxsoc/docs/user-guide/recording_to_timestream.rst

 Parameters
 ==========
-The `record_dimension_timestream` function accepts the following parameters:
+The `~swxsoc.util.util.record_dimension_timestream` function accepts the following parameters:

 - **dimensions** (list): A list of dimensions to record.
 Each dimension should be a dictionary with `Name` and `Value` keys.
 - **instrument_name** (str, optional): The name of the instrument being logged.
 Defaults to `None`.